aaronalbinson/henw/src/pages/perforators.md

-      These types of substrate are use widely within the food packaging industry to increase the shelve life of various fresh or frozen produce.
+      These types of substrate are use widely within the food packaging industry to increase the shelf life of various fresh or frozen produce.

       Our Hot Perforators have solid state heater controls with both internal